lordcraymen/rivetbench/CONTRIBUTING.md

 ci(github): add code coverage reporting
 ```

+## Temporary Files Management

+**AI agents and developers**: Use the `.agent/` directory for all temporary files:
+- `.agent/memory/` - Agent context, state tracking, session notes
+- `.agent/pr/` - PR descriptions, draft content, instructions
+- `.agent/summaries/` - Implementation summaries, cleanup logs

+This directory is gitignored and will never be committed.
+See `.agent/README.md` for details.

+**Before creating a PR**:
+1. Review `.agent/pr/` for draft PR descriptions
+2. The `.agent/` directory will automatically be excluded from commits
+3. No manual cleanup needed - just ensure no temporary MD files exist in the root

 ## Pre-commit Hooks

 Pre-commit hooks are automatically installed via Husky.
 On each commit, the following checks run: